-The description of project in overall terms gives the reader an general overview of its purpose preparing for the best understanding of all the specific details and the justification of certain approaches.
+The description of project in overall terms gives the reader an general overview of its purpose, preparing for the best understanding of all the specific details and the justification of certain approaches.
 This section is the central explanation of the whole dissertation project, in which will be explained the physical architecture, logical architecture, class model, multi-agent architecture and agent architecture.
-Those subsections will be explained in depth for the user's full understanding along with the reasons that leads to its implementations.
+Those subsections will be explained in depth for the user's full understanding along with the reasons that lead to its implementations.

 For the model construction, several steps should be taken, like simulation, until the final model emerges [Per10].
 The military modeling strategies could go through some phases of the model generation, but most of the times it is implemented in real-world, which is the approach that ensures more reliable results due to the difficulty of real-world simulation due to the obstacle of modeling the real-world dynamics.
-Hence, the real-world validation of military strategies is very expensive due to its implementation using the means that composes its simulation, being the phases of computer modeling validation and verification [Sar91] almost the same.
+Hence, the real-world validation of military strategies is very expensive due to its implementation using the real means that composes the simulation.
 Most of the times there are huge costs to know if certain plans and tasks are effective in a warfare situation, and more important, the human life-threatening which is measureless.
 Regarding these constraints, for the proper validation of military situations, several simulations should be done due to environment dynamics and the limitless exceptions that have to be analyzed and contemplated in the reformulation of the final model.

-5.2.1 Physical Architecture
+26 5.2.1 Physical Architecture